yakhyo/yakhyo/index.md

  - Developing a video recognition model to help business owners to advertise their products on youtube videos.
    - Conducted experiments on building datapipeline/training/evaluating the model and QA on the model.
    - Implemented SOTA models (R(2+1)D, MViT_v1, MViT_v2) to deliver better generalizable model.
+   - Implementing various object detection and classification models to deliver better solution to business owners.

 ### D-Meta Co. | 2020.11.18 - 2022.06.30